mudita/MuditaOS/doc/quickstart.md

 #### Project build

-Each run of `configure.sh` created `build-{PRODUCT}-{PLATFORM}-{OPTMALIZAION}` folder, i.e.: `build-PurePhone-rt1051-RelWithDebInfo`
+Each run of `configure.sh` creates `build-{PRODUCT}-{PLATFORM}-{OPTMALIZAION}` folder, i.e.: `build-PurePhone-rt1051-RelWithDebInfo`
 1. enter your selected build catalog
 2. run `ninja` or `make` depending on your selection during configuration.
 3. This will compile your selected target and create image of it

 To know more about build targets please see: [build targets documentation](../doc/build_targets.md)

-**WARNING:** our source code is open source, but the project itself is in progress of fully embracing the community.
-Currently you can:
+**WARNING:** our source code is open source, but the project itself is in the progress of fully embracing the community.
+Currently you:
-1. build binaries from the software
+1. can build binaries from the software
-2. are not able to create images - due difficulties with separation of 3rd party propritetary assets
+2. are not able to create images - due to difficulties with separation of 3rd party proprietary assets

 **Note** You can install and use ccache to speed up compilations

 #### Project load and run

-Project load and run is platform dependent.
-Curently we suport only linux and rt1051 targets.
+Project load and run are platform-dependent.
+Currently, we support only Linux and rt1051 targets.

-**NOTE:** Addition of open source assets is in progress and should be done in following weeks.
-Till then Open source community cant build their own images - due to lack od fonts and luts.
+**NOTE:** Addition of open source assets is in progress and should be done in the following weeks.
+Till then Open source community can't build their own images - due to a lack of fonts and LUTs.
 Support will be added step by step:
 - addition of open source fonts
 - addition of partial update packages (not signed) for Open Source contributors